vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 ## Data erasure in distributed ledgers

-In many traditional systems, permanent data erasure is usually trivial.
+In many traditional systems, permanent data erasure is trivial.
 It is often as simple as issuing a SQL query to delete rows or columns from a transactional database, or deleting a file from a file system or object store.

 However, in distributed ledger systems the concept of permanent and irrevocable erasure is fundamentally